 31.18 A candidate for appointment or a World Sailing Race Official may appeal against the decision of the Race Officials Committee regarding his application or termination of an appointment.
 There is no right of appeal against results of examinations, assessments or references.

-31.19 Appeals shall be decided by the Judicial Board under its rules of procedure.
+31.19 Appeals shall be decided by the Disciplinary Tribunal under its rules of procedure.

 32. RACE OFFICIALS PERFORMANCE